Skillz4Killz/gapi/README.md

 > Currently unstable and in active dev.
 Use with caution.

-> The name is gapi but silly google took that name so on npm we use gupi!
+> The name is gapi but silly google took that name so on npm we use gupi

+## This lib is not being built to be used!
+It is an experiment for me to learn and grow as a developer.

 # Design Goals